10 Women Who Have Made Financial History

 No, there aren’t any faces of women gracing American paper currency — yet — but that doesn’t mean women haven’t made key contributions to the financial history of the United States.
 From advocating for the financial rights of women to setting examples of prudent investment, to running corporate giants to making financial policies, women have played key roles in the nation’s monetary system over the past 345 years.

-In recognition of Women’s History Month, GOBankingRates took a look at 10 women who have made financial history.
+In recognition of Women’s Equality Day, GOBankingRates took a look at 10 women who have made financial history.
 There isn’t a Rockefeller or a Carnegie or a Vanderbilt or Morgan on the list, but some of these names are already recognizable.
-And for those who aren’t familiar with the backgrounds of some of these women, now’s a good time to learn about them.
+And for those who aren’t familiar with the backgrounds of these women, now’s a good time to learn about them.

 From Serena Williams to Michelle Kwan: The Richest Women in Sports

 Abigail Adams (1744-1818) was the second first lady of the United States and the mother of a second president, but she had another title that isn’t widely known: investor.
 As his career as a lawyer and statesman kept him busy, John Adams ceded management of their family farm and business dealings to his wife.
 She considered her husband’s property to be hers, too, even though women didn’t have many property rights at the time.
 She also invested in government and war bonds, considered a risk at the time, and quadrupled the family’s money.
 Abigail was an unofficial advisor to her husband on many matters and stressed women’s rights to him.